florian-milky/next-flavor/README.md

 Run the server and open the page.
 Inspect the html and find the JSON script with the id `__NEXT_DATA__`.
 Notice you can find your props there.

 Go to https://json-generator.com/ and generate some big props!
+Don't be shy you really need A LOT!
 Return those in the `getServerSideProps`.
 Inspect the JSON script, also check the size of the HTML request in the network tab, and run the lighthouse performance.

 > Example implementation in the `getServerSideProps` branch.